Museum of Deportation & Resistance

 St Michael the Archangel Church

-The Soviets turned this blue neo-Byzantine church that fills the sky so dramatically at the eastern end of Laisvės alėja into a...
+The Soviets turned this blue neo-Byzantine church, filling the sky so dramatically at the eastern end of Laisvės alėja, into a...

 Kaunas Picture Gallery

 This underrated gem, another branch of the many-tentacled Čiurlionis museum, exhibits works by late-20th-century Lithuanian artists,...

 Who would have thought that 'Beer Dream' would be a dive bar, with plenty of scuzzy charm?
 There are plenty of draught beer options to...

 The setting is rustic – aside from the white linen tablecloths – but the traditional Lithuanian food is good.
 The staff will patiently...